Tampa Stroke Attorneys

 Thus, time is of the essence once a stroke begins.
 Patients held up in treatment because physicians or nurses do not take the necessary actions can quickly lose their potential to fully recover from a stroke as each minute passes.

-Some of the complications from failing to treat a stroke in a timely manner include:
+Some of the complications of failing to treat a stroke in a timely manner include:

 Strokes often begin with paralysis or numbness of the limbs.
 Paralysis may occur on one side or both.
 If the physician treats the stroke quickly, you may regain full use of your limbs.
 However, if they do not, patients may experience long-term loss of use of their arms or legs.